Deniz Tek: 1978–81 with The Visitors, Angie Pepper Band, and the New Race tour

 Following the demise of Radio Birdman, Tek proceeded to experiment musically in several different bands.
 From 1978 to 1979 Deniz dabbled in a band called The Visitors with Deniz on guitar, Mark Sisto on vocals, Ron Keeley on drums, Pip Hoyle on keyboards and Steve Harris on bass.
 The band being 3/5ths Birdman members was often compared to the early sound that Birdman had, but with a new twist of the Sisto vocal which likened the sound to that of The Doors.
 During these years Tek had also committed to writing the songs for Angie Pepper's new band The Angie Pepper Band after the breakup of her more successful band The Passengers.

 What has often been hailed as the ultimate Motor City supergroup New Race, was formed by Tek with fellow Birdman members Rob Younger, and Warwick Gilbert, along with guitarist from The Stooges, Ron Asheton, and the drummer of MC5, Dennis Thompson, for a once off tour along the east coast of Australia in 1981.
 The band performed to sold out shows and many bootleg recordings of the shows were made, which resulted in the formation of several bootleg releases.
-The only official live recording of the shows was released in 1982 by Birdman's Trafalgar Studios as The First and Last.
+The only official live recording of the shows was released in 1982 by Birdman's Trafalgar Studios as The First and the Last.